 If you type your topic into Google, you will immediately notice a problem.
 Millions of hits will come up.
 Some of these will be of poor quality.
 Some will be worthless.
 And many will contain too much information to dive into.
-You may find a few helpful things, but most of it will be discussing specific issues that you’re not ready for or do not need.
+You may find a few helpful things, but much of it will discuss specific issues that you’re not ready for yet.

-Sometimes it helps to write down things you don’t need.
+Write down things you don’t need.
 That might sound counter-productive, but it will help to have these terms when you start actually collecting sources.
 For example, if you are writing a book about what the term “patriotism” has meant through the years to a segment of the population, like blue-collar workers, make note of the things that come up that are not helpful.
 One that comes to mind is the New England Patriots football team.
 Patriot has been used in many official names and in many ways that have nothing to do with your topic.

 3. Your focus

-For instance, Barbara Kingsolver wrote her book Animal, Vegetable, Miracle, she didn’t try to write everything there is to know about the American food system.
+When Barbara Kingsolver wrote her book Animal, Vegetable, Miracle, she didn’t try to write everything there is to know about the American food system.
 Instead, she decided either to grow or locally purchase all food for her family for a year.
-As she documented what happened during that year, she added information from research on the US food supply and sustainability.
+As she documented what happened, she added information from research on the US food supply and sustainability.
 So her focus on providing local food for her family was the focus that made the information on food supply and sustainability more relatable, interesting, and palatable to read about.

-Like Kingsolver, finding your focus should be your goal in this step as well.
+Like Kingsolver, finding a focus should be your goal as well.
 Determine what, exactly, interests you most about this topic and why.
 Then see if you can ask a question about it that will interest you and others.
 Are there problems people deal with that your book can help them solve?
-The broad overview you are acquiring will give you a basic understanding of the topic.
-That way, you will be able to ask the right questions.
+Has some experience in your life given you a particular insight?
+Think of different angles you can use to examine the topic.

 You want to begin with the short and the general.

-As is often recommended, I suggest beginning with Wikipedia.
-As you may know, most teachers in high schools and colleges in the US will not accept Wikipedia as a valid source for papers and projects.
+Begin with Wikipedia.
+Most teachers in high schools and colleges in the US will not accept Wikipedia as a valid source for papers and projects.
 This is because the articles may not be written by experts.
-So I wouldn’t take official notes on the article itself.
+Don’t take official notes on the article itself.
 Instead, note any reference sources that look promising.
 You don’t have to write them all down because you can always go back to it later to look for others that may be useful.
 Do make note of anything in the article that you may want to keep in mind to verify later.

 After you’ve done this, make a quick trip to your nearest library.
-Unless you are covering a topic that is changing very rapidly, (and even if you are) encyclopedias and reference sources in a library will give you verified background information.
+Encyclopedias and reference sources in a library will give you verified background information.
 Do not hesitate to ask a librarian for help locating these sources if you need it.

 As you read these sources, jot down anything that seems important or that surprises you.
 Put the name of the source at the top of the page.
 You may not need to use this information in your book, but you want to know where it came from in case you do.

 You can trust these sources because they have been vetted by the publisher.
-Most publishers of reference books only allow experts in the field to write their articles.
-Not only that, the articles must then be peer-reviewed by other experts to make sure the information is accurate and helpful.
+Most publishers of reference books only allow qualified experts to write their articles.
+And often the articles must then be peer-reviewed by other experts to make sure the information is accurate and helpful.

 Another nice thing about these sources is that they often have further reading sections or bibliographies at the end of the articles themselves.
-You’ll want to write these down as well.
+You’ll want to take notes on these down as well.
 Do a quick scan.
 Do any of them match what you had written down from the Wikipedia article(s) you consulted?
 Highlight, asterisk, or star those.

 Now with the background material fresh in your mind, go back to the internet and read some blog posts.
 Or just scan the titles.
-Google tries to bring you the most sought after information first.
-This will at least give you an idea of what people are searching for in relation to that topic.
+You’re not looking for serious information, you just want an idea of what people are searching for in relation to that topic.
 Does anything particularly interest you?
-Right now, just ignore anything that seems irrelevant or overwhelming.
+If so, make a note of it.

 5. Searching for books

 To get a preliminary list of books, head back to Google.
 Then search for the topic and add “books.”
 I taught my students to type it in this way: [topic AND books].
 Ignore the brackets, just type what’s between them.
-For instance, you want to write a book on a nearby landmark, Creasey’s Cabin.
-Your search box would look like this:
+For instance, you want to write a book on a nearby landmark called Creasey’s Cabin.
+You would type the following into the search box: